- TIPS -

 For that topwater bait, try using a Slow to medium-steady retrieve instead of fast erratic action, experiment to find what works best.
 Also, try waiting 20-30 seconds after splashdown to start retrieve of top water bait.

-Another successful approach for Bass is to cast a plastic worm at cover like Timber & Weeds.
+Another successful approach for Bass is to cast a plastic worm at cover like Timber & Weeds and when rigged weedless, these plastic baits can be fished in heavy cover.

 If you prefer spinner baits, switch to a smaller blades during summer forage fish are predominately smaller this time of year.